jspaaks/copier-template-for-c-projects/README.md

-# Cookiecutter template for Code::Blocks project
+# Cookiecutter template for C projects

 Cookiecutter template for generating a somewhat generic project that can be built with CMake and has the right configuration to be used in Code::Blocks editor.